M.A. Courses

 Description: Current approaches to the analysis of the phonology of contemporary English.

-ENGL 6505 Semantics of Modern English
+INGL 6505 Semantics of Modern English

 Credit hours: 3